bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

   1. Students are provided with online theory and example problems to study before weekly meetings.
 These asynchronous activities save classroom time for discussions and problem-solving.
   1. During synchronic meetings they can rise to teachers any questions related to theory or problem-solving, so they can finish their exercise sets.
   1. All exercises are turned-in for evaluation.
 Compliance is tracked with an online learning management system.
+-->

-This course stands out from conventional approaches in Latin-American courses by adopting a code-based methodology.
+This course stands out from conventional approaches in Latin American courses by adopting a code-based methodology.
 Rather than relying solely on repetitive blackboard or paper-based calculations, students engage the problems with code.
 By iteratively modifying and experimenting with the course-provided code used on simpler mechanical systems, the students gradually expand their analytical capabilities, so focusing on the physical aspects and not on the mathematical aspect of the problems.
-This also provides the advantage to increase the complexity of the problems, since numerical approaches can be easily be applied by modifying the course provided code.
+This also provides the advantage to increase the complexity of the problems, since numerical approaches can easily be applied by modifying teacher's code.

-Feedback from students consistently indicates a high level of satisfaction with this course, especially with its code-driven aspect.

-Additionally, students express interest in the final examination as it provides an opportunity to apply both their presentation skills and the knowledge acquired throughout the course.

 As the mechanical systems discussed in class become more intricate, so does the complexity of the code.
 Importantly, this approach eliminates the need to start from scratch when dealing with the extensive calculations required for analyzing complex mechanical systems using the Euler-Lagrange formalism.